Meet dairy farmer, Pat Aherne - an unconventional convert

-Pat is the National Co-ordinator for the Homeopathy At Wellie Level (HAWL) course in Ireland.
-He attended the course in the UK in 2017 and was so impressed that he worked to bring the course to Cork.
+Pat has been a National Co-ordinator for farm homeopathy courses in Ireland.
+He attended a course in the UK in 2017 and was so impressed that he worked to bring the course to Cork.
 There are now 25 Irish farmers and vets trained to use and understand farm homeopathy.
 What’s more Pat has a daily involvement with all these new homeopath farmers and vets on WhatsApp where they offer each other support and advice on keeping their livestock healthy with minimal use of conventional inputs.

 Facebookers can follow Pat on his Homeopathy Dairy Farm page.
 We strongly recommend that you do as he regularly shares videos and pictures of his activity along with excellent interviews with vets and farmers.